 Some dogs become distressed if they are left on their own, even for short periods.
 The length of time individual dogs can be left alone varies, depending on factors such as:

 - housing conditions

-However, no dog should routinely be left on its own for prolonged periods.
-If the time alone is excessive, you can expect behavioural problems that are distressing for both you and your dog.
+However, no dog should routinely be left on its own for long periods as this can lead to behavioural problems that are distressing for both you and your dog.

 Social behaviour and dogs

 If dogs are treated well as puppies, they learn to see people as friends.
 Learning to get on with people, dogs and other animals is an essential part of social development for a puppy.
 Puppies that are deprived of opportunities to develop social behaviour can become withdrawn, anxious and aggressive as adults dogs.

 However, if a dog has suitable contact with other dogs early in its life it will be more sociable and this can enhance its quality of life.
 Dogs that have not had opportunities to develop socially, or which have bad experiences involving people or other animals, may be frightened or aggressive in normal social situations.

 - the dog has relaxed body posture, smooth hair, mouth open and relaxed, ears in natural position, wagging tail and their eyes are the normal shape

 - the dog is inviting play with bottom raised, smooth hair, high wagging tail, eyes normal shape, ears in natural position, may be barking excitedly